MG ZS EV interior, dashboard & comfort

 - 2Range, battery & chargingThe MG ZS EV isn't a long-range champion, but it should be more than sufficient for most families' weekly motoring

-- 5Interior & comfort - currently readingThe MG ZS EV is great value for money, offering plenty of kit regardless of which trim you go for
+- 5Interior, dashboard & comfort - currently readingThe MG ZS EV is great value for money, offering plenty of kit regardless of which trim you go for

 - 8Owner reviewLondon teacher Malcolm Smith shares his experience of first-time electric-car ownership with an MG ZS EV